drogue-iot/blog.drogue.io/content/2021-05-27-consume-drogue-messages/index.md

 # Testing our function

-With any luck, when we publish an event from our "device" to the drogue-cloud, that event will be logged by our nodejs function.
+With any luck, when we publish an event from our "device" to the drogue-cloud, that event will be logged by our Node.js function.
 We can simulate a device sending data using a handy script in the same directory from which you initially installed drogue-cloud.